Applied Architecture // Catalog Design

 Platform-Native

-Built within SuiteCommerce's Commerce Categories framework.
+Built within the platform's native category framework.
 No workarounds.
 No custom fields.
 No structures that break on platform updates.

 Four Levels